-Punch Clock Villain: The whole point of the organisation; though a lot of them are indeed sociopathic, they treat being evil as a job and nothing else.
+Punch Clock Villains: The whole point of the organisation; though a lot of them are indeed sociopathic, they treat being evil as a job and nothing else.

 Pragmatic Villainy: The reason behind the Company's existence; as explained in the series, it has been created after heroes and villains alike realized how dangerous for the supers' population it was to slaughter each others without any rules.
 Villains agreed it was more profitable to them to play as villains for money in exchange of letting the good guys always win.